vanzasetia/chat-app-css-illustration/README.md

 </p>

 ## Continued development
 I will take people feedback and improve this solution.
+Also, I will try to add animations and try to use `calc()` or `clamp()` for my second try, in the future.